camunda/camunda-docs-manual/content/introduction/supported-environments.md

 ---

-Run the Camunda Platform in every Java-runnable environment.
-Camunda Platform is supported with our QA infrastructure in the following environments.
+Run Camunda in every Java-runnable environment.
+Camunda is supported with our QA infrastructure in the following environments.
 Here you can find more information about our [enterprise support](http://camunda.com/platform-7/editions/).

 {{< note title="Supported Environments" class="info" >}}
-  Please note that the environments listed in this section depend on the version of the Camunda Platform.
-Please select the corresponding version of this documentation to see the environment that fits to your version of the Camunda Platform. e.g., [supported environments for version 7.15](http://docs.camunda.org/7.15/guides/user-guide/#introduction-supported-environments)
+  Please note that the environments listed in this section depend on the version of Camunda.
+Please select the corresponding version of this documentation to see the environment that fits to your version of Camunda. e.g., [supported environments for version 7.15](http://docs.camunda.org/7.15/guides/user-guide/#introduction-supported-environments)
 {{< /note >}}